Masai Mara

 Day Two: Bivouac Camp – Baranco Camp

-The camp is situated in the valley below the Breach and Great Barranco Wall, which should provide you with a memorable sunset while your dinner is being prepared.
+The path will flatten as you approach Barranco Valley, and from the Umbwe ridge, the route will descend slightly to the Barranco camp.
+The camp is located in the valley below the Breach and Great Barranco Wall, offering a memorable sunset while your dinner is being prepared.

 [Time: 6 hours] 2940m – 3950m